nachocaru/xaprb.com/content/blog/2007-06-06-mysql-archiver-091-released.md

 ---
 title: MySQL Archiver 0.9.1 released
-author: Baron Schwartz
-excerpt: '<p>MySQL Archiver is the implementation of the efficient forward-only archiving and purging strategies I wrote about more than a year ago.
-It nibbles rows from a table, then inserts them into another table and/or writes them to a file.
-The object is to do this without interfering with critical online transaction-processing (OLTP) queries.</p>'
-layout: post
 permalink: /2007/06/06/mysql-archiver-091-released/
 description:
   - "MySQL archiver's unique algorithm efficiently archives data from a table to a file and/or another table without interfering with other queries."